 Tagging Roles

-To run every task in a role, the tags module can be used with the role, like this.
+To run every task in a role, tags can be used with the role, like this.
 If you only want certain tasks in the role to be run, then you would apply tags to each task in the role.

 ---